bmitch26/Flight-Software-Subsystem-Review/README.md

 |   Bitwise Operations           | Used constantly in embedded logic and driver code (e.g., masking bits)       |

+Recap of the foundational components of spacecraft software & subsystems:
+- Flight Software (on MCU): Brain of the spacecraft - system logic, task scheduling, mode control
+- RTOS Kernel (optional), can use bare-metal
+- Command Handler
+- Telemetry Generator
+- Fault Detection

 Summarized High-Important Topics in Space Systems.
 Important to know how each component here interrelates.